SAMexpert logo

 • Serving Users: No running active reports, queries, or any direct or indirect user interaction.

-• Offloading Workloads: You are not allowed to use a reserve instance to lighten the load on your primary instance.
+• Offloading Workloads: You may not use a reserve instance to lighten the load on your primary instance.
 If it's doing "real work," it needs a license.

 Important Notes: